Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Galaxy mock catalog

-Here, $M_{\mathrm{cut}}$ and $\kappa M_\mathrm{cut}$ encodes the minimum halo mass to host a central and satellite galaxy respectively. $M_1$ is the characteristic halo mass that hosts one satellite galaxy. $\alpha$ is the power law index on the number of satellite galaxies, while $\sigma$ characterizes the transition tilt in the number of central galaxies.
-The model enforces each halo to host at most one central galaxy, which is placed on the center of mass of the largest sub-halo.
-The number of satellite galaxies is drawn from a Poisson distribution centered in $\bar{n}^{\mathrm{LRG}}_{\mathrm{sat}}(M)$, and they are assigned to particles within the halo with equal weights.
+Here, $M_{\mathrm{cut}}$ and~$\kappa M_\mathrm{cut}$ are the minimum halo masses to host a central and satellite galaxy, respectively, $M_1$ is the characteristic halo mass that hosts one satellite galaxy, $\alpha_M$ is the power law index, and~$\sigma_M$ characterizes the transition tilt in the number of central galaxies.
+The model enforces each halo to host at most one central galaxy, which is placed at the center of mass of the largest sub-halo.
+The number of satellite galaxies is drawn from a Poisson distribution with mean~$\bar{n}^{\mathrm{LRG}}_{\mathrm{sat}}(M)$, and they are assigned to particles within the halo with equal weights.